grafana/loki/docs/sources/rules/_index.md

       url: http://localhost:9090/api/v1/write
 ```

-Further configuration options can be found [here](/configuration#ruler_config).
+Further configuration options can be found under [ruler_config](/configuration#ruler_config).

-### Resilience & Durability
+### Resilience and Durability

 Given the above remote-write configuration, one needs to take into account what would happen if the remote-write receiver
 becomes unavailable.

 The Ruler component ensures some durability guarantees by buffering all outgoing writes in an in-memory queue.
 This queue
-holds all metric samples that are due to be written to the remote-write receiver, and while that receiver is down the buffer
+holds all metric samples that are due to be written to the remote-write receiver, and while that receiver is down, the buffer
 will grow in size.

 Once the queue is full, the oldest samples will be evicted from the queue.
 The size of this queue is controllable globally,